 Kristy is a strong advocate for advancing the role of nursing in Australia and reorienting healthcare service delivery to meet the needs of individuals, families and communities.
 Passionate about grassroots and outcome driven healthcare, Kristy is committed to the delivery and education of comprehensive primary healthcare, grounded by her cultural understanding of health and wellbeing.

-Kristy possesses a number of advanced clinical practice skills in child, youth and woman's Health and enjoys instilling a public health approach to the roles she takes on in health and healthcare education.
+Kristy possesses a number of advanced clinical practice skills in child, youth and woman's health, instilling a public health approach to her roles.
 Kristy is currently living and working on Wurundgeri Country, with future aspirations to develop her leadership in corporate governance and community capacity building in healthcare and community service delivery.

 - Master of Remote Health Practice: Nurse Practitioner, Flinders University